 “My first love will always be history but I’ve really enjoyed getting involved more on the tech side of education.
 There’s so much that we can do with new tools and teaching strategies to tap into how the brain works.”

 Some of my current work includes finding ways to integrate mobile devices into instruction and working as an Apple certified consultant.
-I have spent a lot of time writing state social studies standards and finding ways to incorporate Common Core literacy standards into quality teaching.
-Much of my current work revolves around helping teachers around the country integrate social studies best practices in their instruction.
+I have spent a lot of time working as a co-chair of the Kansas state social studies standards writing committee and finding ways to incorporate Common Core literacy standards into quality teaching.
+Much of my current work revolves around helping teachers around the country integrate social studies best practices into their instruction and assessment.

 I recently redesigned my web site and am in the process of adding additional web 2.0 content.
 The most recent addition is a Tip of the Week that will also be sent via an automatic email program to interested teachers.